keyboardio/Kaleidoscope/README.md

 >
 > The palette can be set via the `palette` focus command, implemented by the
 > `FOCUS_HOOK_LEDPALETTETHEME` hook explained below.

-### `.transparent_index`

-> The plugin supports transparent colors too: by default, the last color (index
-> 15) is treated as transparent.
-If a pixel is found to be transparent,
-> `.updateHandler` will not change its color, but leave it as is.
-This way one
-> can create layers of themes, if so desired.
->
-> This property can be set to a number between 0 and 15 to make that index
-> transparent, or to a number higher than 15 to disable transparency support,
-> and gain another color on the palette.

 ## Focus commands